SitanHuang/ledg/README.md

 ## ledg
 This is a personal project aimed at creating a ledger-like cli accounting program that I can customize according to my likings and workflow.
-For multicurrency journals, the performance is about 3 times faster than hledger and 3 times slower than ledger.
+For multicurrency journals, the performance is about 3.5 - 4 times faster(v0.9.3) than hledger and 3 times slower than ledger.
 [Benchmark](benchmark.md)